Scrambled!

 Scrambled! is a British children's weekend morning television show which aired on CITV and ITV between 2014 and 2021.
-It is the first regular studio-based children's show on ITV since Holly and Stephen's Saturday Showdown.
+It is the first regular studio-based children's show on ITV since both Toonattik and Holly and Stephen's Saturday Showdown ended.
 Scrambled! was produced by Zodiak Kids Studios (part of the Banijay Group).
-For most of its run, the show usually broadcast on Saturday and Sunday mornings from October to April, with special episodes recorded for the Christmas period.
+For most of its run, the show usually broadcast on Saturday and Sunday mornings from January to April, with special episodes recorded for the Christmas period.

 Overview

 Scrambled! first aired on ITV and CITV on 18 January 2014.
 It was presented by Sam Homewood, Laura Jackson, London Hughes and Luke Franks.
 It was the only series to feature the original four presenters.

 The second series launched on 10 January 2015.
 A new presenter, Arielle Free replaced Laura Jackson.
 The series ran until 12 April 2015.

 The third series started on 9 January 2016 and ran until April 2016.

 The fourth series was the first autumn run in September 2016.

 The fifth series ran from January to April 2017.

 The sixth series was the second autumn run in September 2017.

 The seventh series ran from January to April 2018.

 The eighth series was the first to air for a full six months and launched in October 2018, introducing a new presenter, Kerry Boyne, in place of London Hughes, who had left the show to be a full-time comedian.
 The series ended in April 2019.

 The ninth series launched in October 2019, introducing Robyn Richford as a replacement for Arielle Free, who had left the show to host the weekend early breakfast show on BBC Radio 1.
 The first half of this series was only aired on Saturday mornings, but was restored to Sundays in 2020.
 The series concluded in April 2020, following the onset of the COVID-19 pandemic, however the final episodes had been pre-recorded prior to the onset of the UK national quarantine.

 The 10th and final series of Scrambled! launched on 19 September 2020.
 The series concluded on 11 April 2021.